 On the palate the wood is more proeminent and dried fruits are on the menu.
 Dried apricots, dried figs, dried mango, raisins, peaches, tobacco, cinnamon, vanilla and burnt oak.
 Red apples and cherries with hints of anise and saffron.
 It’s dry and woody yet has quite a creamy mouthfeel.
 A sharp citrusy/lemony note all the way balancing it.
 Finish is medium to long with vanilla, bit of saffron and wood smoke.

 I’m not the first to review this bottle, but I thought I should definitely have one of the staple Barbados rums featured here.
 Most Bajan rums I tried are usually quite rich in flavour something I enjoy, but R.L.
 Seale’s is drier and delivers.
 Balances woody and fruity very well while still being oak forward.
-You can find it from around £40 (sometimes cheaper) from Amazon and various retailers which is more than a good price for what you’re getting.
+You can find it from around £40 (sometimes cheaper) from Amazon and various retailers such as Master of Malt which is more than a good price for what you’re getting.

 R.L.
 Seale ‘s 10 Year Old (46% ABV) score: